 Wisdom Teeth Extraction in Albuquerque, NM

-Wisdom teeth are the most likely of all the teeth to develop problems, so they should be evaluated in the mid to late teens.
+We understand that wisdom teeth are the most likely teeth to develop problems, so they should be evaluated in the mid to late teens.
 Why?
 Because early evaluation can help protect you from any future oral health problems or emergencies, and allow a simpler process for removal if indicated than should an emergency extraction be necessary.

 What Are Wisdom Teeth?

-Wisdom teeth, clinically known as the third molars, are the last teeth to emerge.
-Located in the very back of the mouth, they were vital to our ancestors, for whom raw plants made up a significant portion of their diet.
-Today’s eating patterns make wisdom teeth the least needed for chewing, and as humankind has evolved, our modern, smaller jaws often do not have room for them.
+Clinically known as the third molars, wisdom teeth are the last teeth to emerge.
+Located in the very back of the mouth, they were vital to our ancestors, when raw plants made up a significant portion of their diet.
+Today’s eating patterns make wisdom teeth the least necessary for chewing, and as humankind has evolved, our modern, smaller jaws often do not have room for them.
 So because of that lack of space, wisdom teeth are prone to impaction, twisting, shifting, and crowding the other teeth.

 Are Wisdom Teeth Always Extracted?

-For a long time, wisdom teeth extractions were a rite of passage.
-Today, though, your primary dentist will carefully evaluate them.
+The first step is a careful evaluation by your primary dentist.
 If your wisdom teeth are straight and not impacted, and there is room for them in your mouth, there is no need to remove them.
-However, problematic wisdom teeth should be extracted as soon as possible.
-They tend to cause worsening issues over time, and healing from the extractions becomes more difficult later in life.
+But any problematic wisdom teeth should be extracted as soon as possible.
+Why?
+Because they tend to cause dental issues that worsen over time, and healing from the extractions often becomes more difficult later in life.

 How Are Wisdom Teeth Extracted?

 Extracting wisdom teeth is a relatively simple process.
 Although it’s common for patients needing extraction to worry about the procedure, there’s no need to do so.
-Your mouth will be thoroughly numbed with a local anesthetic, and we offer both IV sedation and general anesthesia if you desire.
+Your mouth will be thoroughly numbed with a local anesthetic, and we offer both IV sedation and general anesthesia, whichever you would prefer for the procedure.

-We will first cut a small incision in the gum tissue and then remove any bone that is covering the tooth.
-We will then use dental forceps to gently pull it out.
-We may need to cut the tooth into pieces to make removal easier, and you might need dental sutures to control bleeding.
-We can remove all your wisdom teeth in a single procedure.
+Then, we first make a small incision in the gum tissue and remove any bone that is covering the tooth.
+Next, we’ll use dental forceps to gently pull it out.
+We may need to cut the tooth into pieces to make removal easier, and you might require a few dental sutures to control bleeding.
+In any case, we can remove all your wisdom teeth in a single procedure.

 What to Expect Afterward

-Modern technology and surgical techniques ensure that recovery is relatively uneventful.
-You may experience mild swelling, bleeding, and facial bruising, which should resolve in a day or two.
+Modern technology and surgical techniques mean that your recovery should be essentially uneventful.
+You may experience mild swelling, bleeding, and facial bruising, all of which should resolve in a day or two.
 If we prescribe antibiotics or pain medications, take them as directed.
-In the case of antibiotics, you’ll prevent any possibility of infection; and, taking pain medication as directed, even if you are not hurting.
-It is much easier to stay ahead of potential pain than to fight it.
+In the case of antibiotics, you’ll prevent any possibility of infection; and, taking pain medication as directed, even if you’re not feeling any hurt or discomfort, makes it much easier to stay ahead of any potential pain, instead of battling it.

-We will provide detailed instructions regarding eating, drinking, smoking, and oral hygiene.
-If you follow them carefully, you should be able to return to work or school within 72 hours.
-If you experience any unusual symptoms or you have any concerns, we’re ready to help – please call us immediately.
+Our office will also provide detailed instructions for you about eating, drinking, smoking, and oral hygiene.
+Just follow them carefully, and you should be able to return to work or school within 72 hours.
+And of course, If you experience any unusual symptoms or you have any concerns, we’re ready to help – please call us immediately.

-So, if you need wisdom teeth removal, give us a call at Rio Grande Oral Surgery & Dental Implant Center today at 505-821-2111 to schedule your first appointment.
+So, if you need wisdom teeth removal, give us a call at Rio Grande Oral Surgery & Dental Implant Center today, at 505-821-2111, to schedule your first appointment.